-A portion of the proceeds of the Bonds will be used to make accelerated pension benefit payments to certain of the State's retirement systems in accordance with the provisions of the Illinois Pension Code (40 ILCS 5/ et. seq), as amended (the "Pension Code").
-Said amounts will be deposited directly into the State Pension Obligation Acceleration Bond Fund of the State, and the Comptroller of the State and the Treasurer will use the amounts so deposited to make the accelerated pension benefit payments in accordance with the Pension Code.
+A portion of the proceeds of the Bonds will be used to make accelerated pension benefit payments to certain of the State's retirement systems in accordance with the provisions of the Illinois Pension Code (40 ILCS 5/1-101 et seq.), as amended (the "Pension Code").
+Said amounts will be deposited directly into the State Pension Obligation Acceleration Bond Fund of the State (the "Pension Acceleration Fund"), and the Comptroller of the State and the Treasurer will use the amounts so deposited to make the accelerated pension benefit payments in accordance with the Pension Code.
 See APPENDIX B hereto for additional information.